aadishchopra/ISLR/README.md

 In this Repo I have implemented approximately 90% of the code in R. It is useful for two reasons.

 1) For those who don't want to type and directly dive into the code
-2) As part of learning I typed the code with some minor **tweaks** here and there because rather than skimming through the code typing was important for me
+2) As part of learning I have modified the original code with some minor **tweaks** .

 - Tweaks like